GucciVanin/GucciVanin/README.md

 - 👋 Hi, I’m @GucciVanin
 - 👀 I’m interested in webDev, appDev, and gameDev
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Java, JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Webs, apps, and/or games
-- 📫 How to reach me ...
+- 📫 You can follow me on LinkedIn/GustavoVanin ...

 <!---
 GucciVanin/GucciVanin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.